← Back to app

 • Background doesn’t matter: Ring Reader detects the target regardless of the background.

-• Hold the phone parallel to the paper and avoid shadows.
+• Hold the phone parallel to the paper and make sure the lighting is even.

 Understanding the MPI (Mean Point of Impact)